keras-team/keras-cv/.github/ROADMAP.md

 These layers provide all that is needed to train state of the art image classification models; namely RandomRotation, ChannelShift, RandAugment, CutMix, and MixUp.
 We would like to add support for bounding boxes to these data augmentation techniques.

+# Semantic Segmentation

+Following bounding box support, another team member will begin focusing on introducing segmentation map support to the repo.

 # Whats Next?

+After Semantic Segmentation, what is next for KerasCV?
+Following this, we will pick specific applications such as OCR, or few shot learning, and place a high focus on providing a seamless end to end journey on completing these tasks.

+What tasks will be picked?
+This will be decided in the following months.

 ## Overview
 - **KerasCV is not a repository of blackbox end-to-end solutions (like TF Hub or ModelGarden).**